Best Lawn Mowers of 2026

 Are battery mowers as good as gas mowers now?

 Yes, modern battery mowers have reached or exceeded gas performance for most homeowners.
 Premium models like the EGO Power+ LM2156SP with 10.0Ah battery provide 75 minutes of runtime and 8.3 ft-lbs torque, matching gas power.
-The Ryobi 40V HP exceeds 170cc gas equivalence.
+Even mid-range options like the EGO LM2114SP and Greenworks 80V deliver excellent cutting performance.
 Battery mowers offer push-button starting, zero emissions, minimal maintenance, and quieter operation.
 For lawns under 1/2 acre, battery technology now rivals gas in every metric.

 What's the difference between rotary and reel mowers?